Survey and Positioning

 GIS Support

-We use our GIS database to investigate route scenarios and isolate publically recognized hazards.
 The database comprises publically available data researched and assimilated by Oceaneering professionals.
 Additionally, we can gain further insights by pulling in proprietary survey data.

 • Bureau of Ocean Energy Management (BOEM) and Bureau of Safety and Environmental Enforcement (BSEE) pipeline locations